mt300/crud/README.md

 ## Description

-  This project is a forum web app with MYSQL integration.
+  This project is an articles repository web app with MYSQL integration.

 ## HOW TO RUN